yesplease/docs/docs/feed-creator/css-selectors.md

 ## Other selectors

-You'll find more information about CSS selectors and other types of selectors on [Mozilla's CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) page.
+You'll find more information about other types of selectors you can use with Feed Creator on [Mozilla's CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) page.

 ## Extracting attribute values